BraveVahid/telecom-customer-churn-prediction/README.md

 ## 💡 Explainable AI (XAI) Analysis

-This notebook presents a complete end-to-end workflow for evaluating and interpreting the XAI-Churn TriBoost customer churn prediction model using Explainable AI (XAI) techniques.
+This repo presents a complete end-to-end workflow for evaluating and interpreting the XAI-Churn TriBoost customer churn prediction model using Explainable AI (XAI) techniques.

 | Technique | Focus | Purpose |
 | :--- | :--- | :--- |